cris1618/Cristian-Del-Gobbo-Portfolio/README.md

 # Cristian Del Gobbo Portfolio

 ## About Me
 I'm a curious student who’s always excited to learn something new.
 I'm currently pursuing a triple major in Mathematics, Data Science & Computer Science with a minor in Business Administration.
-My academic and professional journey has equipped me with a strong foundation in analytical thinking, problem-solving, and technical expertise.
+My academic and professional journey has equipped me with a strong foundation in analytical thinking, problem-solving, and technical expertise..

 ## Education
 ### Lyon College